smalos/nuBuilder4-Code-Library/codelib/globeadmin_create_backup/README.md

 #### Download Mysqldump.php

-Download [Mysqldump.php](https://github.com/ifsnop/mysqldump-php/blob/master/src/Ifsnop/Mysqldump/Mysqldump.php) and place it in a folder */libs/upload/Mysqldump* in your nuBuilder root directory.
+Download [Mysqldump.php](https://github.com/ifsnop/mysqldump-php/blob/master/src/Ifsnop/Mysqldump/Mysqldump.php) and place it in a folder */libs/upload/Mysqldump* of your nuBuilder root directory.

 #### Create a Procedure